— Easy, thoughtful gifting for businesses that care —

 To create recognition experiences that are memorable and motivating, employers benefit from thinking creatively.
 A one-size-fits-all approach is impersonal and over time loses impact.
 So, imagination is key.
 Transparency is also important so ensure all staff know about the programme and the different elements you offer.
 Here are a few creative ways to recognise your employees:

 Personalised Gifts for Employees: One of the most effective ways to show employees that their contributions are valued is to give a personalised gift.
 For example, custom-made items like a bespoke notebook, a personalised pen, or curated swag box serve as tangible reminders of the employee’s value to your organisation.
 If a staff member proves themselves a significant team player in the completion of a project, a personalised awards & trophies can also be presented.
-It will continues to remind them – and others, of their contribution well into the future.
+It continues to remind them – and others, of their contribution well into the future.

 Targets, Projects and Qualification: Hitting key performance targets, the completion of a long-term project, or a professional qualification cry out for recognition.
-Make the celebration special by organising a small, local event or gathering to celebrate the employee’s contribution.
+Make the celebration special by organising a small, local event or gathering to celebrate the employee’s achievement.
 Include other team members, get pictures to post on your company social media channels, and present them a symbolic gift to mark the occasion and highlight the company’s recognition of their hard work.

 A Recognition Wall: A recognition wall is just that: wall space on the corridor outside the canteen or office where staff accomplishments are publicly acknowledged.
 What goes up?
 Notes and letters of appreciation and photos of award recipients with their awards or qualifications.
 The wall can also be recreated on your company website.
 A recognition wall is a simple idea, which helps to support a culture of appreciation by making recognition visible.
-The Wall also encourage a sense of pride, which acts to motivate other employees to work towards similar goals.
+The Wall also encourages a sense of pride, which acts to motivate other employees to work towards similar goals.

 Positive feedback: The simplest forms of recognition is positive feedback.
 Your people want to feel appreciated for the work they do – and when they feel appreciated, they have reason to stay.
 If their team leader, supervisor, or manager gives them positive feedback for a job well done their immediate recognition needs are met.
 Feedback requires three elements: to be specific, immediate, and regular.